Is Now a Good Time to Sell a Home in Montgomery County? (2026 Data)

 March 18, 2026

-If you've been thinking about selling your home in Montgomery County, Maryland, February 2026's Bright MLS data makes a strong case for acting sooner rather than later — not because the market is about to crash, but because you currently have very little competition.
+If you've been thinking about selling your home in Montgomery County, Maryland, the March 2026 Bright MLS data makes a strong case for acting sooner rather than later — not because the market is about to crash, but because you currently have very little competition and buyers are moving fast.

 Here is what the numbers say, and what they mean if you're considering listing.